Lithuania

 In Lithuania, a foreign packaging supplier is not obligated to appoint a local representative and can independently fulfill its responsibilities.

-Reporting Deadline
+Reporting deadline

 Product or packaging records can be kept daily, monthly, or quarterly, with a requirement to log waste quantity within 5 working days after each calendar month.
+The Administrator of the Reusable Packaging Deposit Scheme must electronically share details on reusable packaging accountability with the Environment Agency by February 20th annually.

-Extended Producer Responsibility for EEE in Lithuania
+Extended producer responsibility for EEE in Lithuania

 According to Article 8 of the Resolution on approval of rules for handling electrical and electronic equipment and its wastes of 15.08.2018, the producers or importers of electrical and electronic equipment have to consider and organize the collection, transportation, recycling of waste electrical and electronic equipment.

-Who must register
+Who must register for EPR in Lithuania

 Threshold